Yesterday Prince Harry married Meghan Markle in a beautiful ceremony in Windsor and the world watched.

-Incidentally Amal seemed to win in the fashion stakes and her Stella McCartney dress sold out in minutes.
+Incidentally Amal seemed to win in the fashion stakes – her Stella McCartney dress sold out in mere minutes.

 My boyfriend Tom Hardy (and his wife, pfft!) looked very dapper.

-My husband’s boyfriend, Idris Elba, looked… well… flawless as usual (my husband truly thinks that Idris is the coolest man on the planet and probably loves him more than me).
+My husband’s boyfriend, Idris Elba, looked… well… flawless as usual (my husband truly thinks that Idris is the coolest man on the planet and probably loves him more than he loves me).

 There was a great cheer when the Beckhams arrived.
 David smiling, Victoria pouting.
 Her outfit got a thumbs down from me I’m afraid.
 Erect nipples showing through your dress and a g-string VPL are not a good look at any wedding, let alone a royal one.

 Tennis star Serena Williams and Queen Oprah both opted for beautiful blush pink ensembles.
 Perfect for a Spring wedding!

-The cast of Meghan’a show “Suits” all dressed up for the occasion.
+The cast of Meghan’s show “Suits” all dressed up for the occasion.

-The best of which I thought was statuesque Gina Torres in red.
+The best of which I thought was statuesque Gina Torres who looked gorgeous in red.

 For me the Stand Out Guest Award goes to Kitty Spencer.
 Daughter of Princess Diana’s brother, Harry’s cousin really ticked all the boxes.
 Drop dead gorgeous.

 Now, there was a plethora of opinions on Twitter.
 Good and bad.
 Many people referred to Princesses Beatrice and Eugenie as “The Ugly Sisters”.
-There was a lot of disappointment that they’d opted for more subtle wedding outfits this year.
+There was much disappointment that they’d opted for more subtle wedding outfits this year.

 We all remember what they wore to Kate and William’s nuptials…